filswan/multi-chain-storage/README.md

 ### Lotus Node
 - Lotus node is used for making car files and sending offline deals
-- Install lotus node or louts lite node in the same machine as MCP
+- Install lotus node or lotus lite node in the same machine as MCS
 - Lotus full node is too heavy compared with lotus lite node, so lotus lite node is preferred
 - Lotus lite node depends on a lotus node, so ensure that a lotus node exists somewhere when using lotus lite node
 #### Option:one: [install a lotus full node](https://lotus.filecoin.io/docs/set-up/install/)